People injured whilst riding a cycle in Surrey

 Comparison with other areas

-Despite downward trend from 2014 described above, in 2023, Surrey still had the third largest number of casualties in Great Britain.
+In 2024, Surrey had the fourth largest number of casualties in Great Britain.

 Comparison with other modes